DeepakV077/zyraworkhub/frontend/README.md

 ## Contributing

-This is a proprietary project for Zyra WorkHub.
+This is a proprietary project for Zyra Academy.
 For questions or suggestions:

-📧 Email: hello@zyraworkhub.com
+📧 Email: hello@zyraacademy.com

 ---

 ## License

-Copyright © 2025 Zyra WorkHub.
+Copyright © 2025 Zyra Academy.
 All rights reserved.

 ---